contentful/integration-frontend-toolkit/README.md

 import { sentryMarketplaceAppsSDK } from "@contentful/integration-frontend-toolkit/sdks"
 ```

-When creating a new directory, you will need to add the directory name to the package.json "files" section in order for it to be exposed as a submodule.
+IMPORTANT: When creating a new directory, you will need to add the directory name to the package.json "files" section in order for it to be exposed as a submodule.

 ### Expectations of development

 1. Each new entity added to this library should be housed in its own directory
-2. Each new entity should be accompanied by a spec. file.
+2. Each new entity should be accompanied by a spec. file
 3. Each new component created should be accompanied by a stories. file.
-Keep in mind the various iterations of an entity.
-Questions to ask: if it might be useful to create a story for each iteration? and if the story is self-explantory to other developers?
-Sometimes it is useful to add details, actions, decorators to describe the story and component.
+Keep in mind the various iterations of the components.
+Questions to ask: if it might be useful to create a story for each iteration? and if the story is self-explanatory to other developers?
+Sometimes it is useful to add details, actions, decorators to describe the story and component
-4. Each new entity needs to be added to the respective parent directory index.ts file.
+4. Each new entity needs to be added to the respective parent directory index.ts file
 5. Directories are lower-cased unless they house a set of files related to a React component
 6. File names are lower-cased unless they house a React component
+7. The code contribution should be TypeScript
+8. Please add JSDocs to methods that may need more context

 ## Commiting